-Dee Marks adopted her son, CJ, through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program in Ohio.
+Dee adopted her son, CJ, through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program in Ohio.

 My son, CJ, has always been a runner.

 Sadly, running used to be CJ’s way to escape.
 He spent almost seven years in foster care.
 That can be a traumatic experience for any child.
 Emotions run the gamut of loss, abandonment, uncertainty and lack of control.
 CJ also has autism and was non-verbal when I first met him at age eight.
 Imagine the pain and confusion of having those emotions and not being able to talk to anyone about what is going on in your head.
 Running away was how CJ showed that he was scared and overwhelmed.